michaelpq/michaelpq.github.io/_posts/2017-03-22-postgres-10-logfile-track.markdown

-This function actually parses a file in $PGDATA/current\_logfiles that gets updated each time a log file is rotated, or when parameters are reloaded and that there is a modification of the logging destinations, the first entry showing up if no argument is given.
+This function actually parses a file in $PGDATA/current\_logfiles that gets updated each time a log file is rotated, or when parameters are reloaded and that there is a modification of the log destinations, the first entry showing up if no argument is given.
 Note as well that the entry for "stderr" is generated first, and then goes the one of "csvlog".
 So the order of things writtent in current\_logfiles is pre-defined and does not depend on the order of destinations defined in log\_destination.

-An extra argument can be used as well, "csvlog" or "stderr" to get what is the file in use for those logging destinations:
+An extra argument can be used as well, "csvlog" or "stderr" to get what is the file in use for those log destinations:

     =# SELECT pg_current_logfile('stderr');
                pg_current_logfile